Why Visual Analytics?

 This content is part of Tableau Blueprint—a maturity framework allowing you to zoom in and improve how your organization uses data to drive impact.
 To begin your journey, take our assessment(Link opens in a new window).

 Visual analytics is a means of exploring and understanding data.
 It supports and accelerates the analysis process itself.
 You can ask a question, get the answer, and ask follow-up questions—all within a visual interface.
 A story unfolds from one visual summary to another.
 Later, you can retrace the story to rethink, explore further, and share.
-In short, visual analytics allows you to go in any direction with your thoughts while you view and interact directly with the data.
+In short, visual analytics helps you to go in any direction with your thoughts while you view and interact directly with the data.

 Pre-attentive Attributes